Medicare Advantage Plans

 - Be careful about giving out your Medicare number or other personal information.
 An unethical salesperson can use this information to illegally remove you from original Medicare and enroll you in a Medicare Advantage plan without your knowledge.

 - Don’t sign anything you haven’t read and don’t fully understand.
 Agents are required to disclose in advance the product they are selling.
-Ask questions about things you don’t understand.
-Take notes.
 Write down the salesperson’s name, address, phone number, and what he or she told you.
-It’s a good idea to have a trusted friend or family member with you when you talk to the salesperson.

 Understand your plan